bw0rth/pync/docs/source/getting-started.rst

 Sometimes it's useful to know which ports are open and what services a target machine is running.

-Combining the -v and -z flags, you can scan a list of ports to reveal the ones that are accepting connections.

 Scan a list of ports on a target machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Combining the -v and -z flags, you can scan a list of ports to reveal the ones that are accepting connections:

 .. tab:: Unix